nickorfitelli/Smart-Home-Dashboard-Container/README.md

 5)

 ## User Stories
-:exclamation:-As a user, I want to be able to see all of my connected smart devices
+:heavy_check_mark:-As a user, I want to be able to see all of my connected smart devices

 :exclamation:-As a user, I want to be able to add a new smart device